Understanding Fly Reel Drag Systems

 How do you measure the drag settings on a reel

-It’s very easy, all you need is a standard hook scale you’d use to weigh fish.
+It’s very easy, and all you need is a standard hook scale to weigh fish.
 First, set your drag on the reel, then put the rod at the angle it would be in a fight.
 Now, hook the scale through the line and pull until some line comes off the reel while checking the scale.
 Whatever LB it got to on the scale is your drag weight in pounds.

 1 thought on “Understanding Fly Reel Drag Systems”